WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 ## Loading a certificate chain ## {#cert-chain-format}

-The resource at a signature's `certUrl` MUST have the `application/tls-cert-chain` content type and MUST contain a TLS 1.3 Certificate message (Section 4.4.2 of {{!I-D.ietf-tls-tls13}}) containing X.509v3 certificates.
+The resource at a signature's `certUrl` MUST contain a TLS 1.3 Certificate message (Section 4.4.2 of {{!I-D.ietf-tls-tls13}}) containing X.509v3 certificates.